 pYX;θ=exp⁡(i∈VθiϕiX,Yi+α∈Aθαϕα(X,Yα)Z(X;θ)

-This model is a generalized version of Ising models, which have been previously applied to model neuronal networks (Yu et al., 2008)(Yu et al., 2008).
+This model is a generalized version of Ising models, which have been previously applied to model neuronal networks (Yu et al., 2008).
 The log-likelihood of each observation can be then written as:

 lθ;Xm,Ym=〈ϕXm,Ym,θ〉-logZXm.

 Given the inferred binary spikes from raw imaging data, we construct a CRF model by two steps: (1) structure learning, and (2) parameter learning.
-For structure learning, we learnt a graph structure using l1-regularized logistic regression and performed structure elimination by thresholding the edge potentials (Ravikumar et al., 2010)(Ravikumar et al., 2010).
-Based on the learnt structure, we use the Bethe approximation to approximate the partition function, and iterative Frank-Wolfe methods to perform parameter estimation by maximizing the log-likelihood of the observations with a quadratic regularizer (Tang et al., 2016)(Tang et al., 2016):
+For structure learning, we learnt a graph structure using l1-regularized logistic regression and performed structure elimination by thresholding the edge potentials (Ravikumar et al., 2010).
+Based on the learnt structure, we use the Bethe approximation to approximate the partition function, and iterative Frank-Wolfe methods to perform parameter estimation by maximizing the log-likelihood of the observations with a quadratic regularizer (Tang et al., 2016):

 lθ;X,Y=m=1Mlθ;Xm,Ym-λ2θ2